derekluciani/modularsynth/history/initial_build_requirements.md

 | AudioOut | Master Volume | 0–1.0 | `gainNode` connected to `audioCtx.destination` | False | False | Slider |

 ## Module Connection Patch Bay
-The user will have the ability to connect/disconnect modules via an interactive **Patch Bay** (List of active connections).
+The user will have the ability to connect/disconnect modules via an interactive "Patch Bay" (List of active connections).
 A 'Source' Select component will pair with a 'Destination' Select component.

 **Sources (Outputs):** _(only AudioNodes can be sources)_
   - Osc 1, Osc 2, Osc 3, Osc 4